Japan labor leader vows to fight for stable, better work

 It attributed the increase to the pandemic.
 While the number of suicides among men fell for the 11th straight year, those among women rose 15% to 7,026, the first increase in two years.

 Rengo’s main responsibility is to negotiate with the employers of its members, especially in “shunto” annual wage talks.
-But Yoshino also is a member of a government panel appointed by Prime Minister Fumio Kishida to discuss ways to counter rising inequality with what he calls “new capitalism.”
+But Yoshino also is a member of a government panel appointed by Prime Minister Fumio Kishida, who took office in early October, to discuss ways to counter rising inequality with what he calls “new capitalism.”

 In that role, she said, “we are talking about all workers, including those outside of Rengo, so I would like to firmly speak up on behalf of the non-regular workers toward improving labor conditions, to protect human rights and correct disparities.”